 Why does one travel?
 Is it for the attraction of places or the connection that our soul seeks?
 The essence of traveling differs based on the varied perspectives of individuals.
 Life becomes more meaningful when we connect to the energy around us and embrace the beautiful moments.
-Each moment instils in us a blistering pool of inner peace and that is why I chase waterfalls.
+Each moment instills in us a blistering pool of inner peace and that is why I chase waterfalls.

 The cabins by the river

-Watching colourful butterflies swinging by the flowers collecting nectar was soothing.
-As we kayaked to cross the river, fun and enthusiasm of each of us roared.
-A half an hour walk to the Phe Phe falls (also known as Paradise Falls) will introduce you to a vast array of exquisite landscapes, lakes, and flora.
-The peculiar carnivorous plant, which we once read in our textbooks are also found here.
+Watching colorful butterflies swinging by the flowers collecting nectar was soothing.
+As we kayaked to cross the river, the fun and enthusiasm of each of us roared.
+Half an hour’s walk to the Phe Phe falls (also known as Paradise Falls) will introduce you to a vast array of exquisite landscapes, lakes, and flora.
+The peculiar carnivorous plant, which we once read in our textbooks is also found here.
 Yes, we are talking about Pitcher Plant.

 Pitcher plant near the waterfall